leonidumanskiy/scheduledtask/README.md

 [![Build Status](https://travis-ci.org/leonidumanskiy/scheduledtask.svg?branch=master)](https://travis-ci.org/leonidumanskiy/scheduledtask)

 # Description
-This package provides functionality to work with scheduled tasks (cron-alike) in Python.
+This package provides functionality to work with scheduled tasks (cron-like) in Python.
-The main intention is to let you use planned scheduled tasks in lazy environments, like web server, by providing functions to check previous and next execution time of the task (**get_previous_time** and **get_next_time**).
+The main intention is to let you use planned scheduled tasks in lazy environments, such as web server, by providing functions to check previous and next execution time of the task (**get_previous_time** and **get_next_time**).

 This package doesn't parse cron string and is not fully compatible with cron.
-It currently doesn't support last day of month and last weekday functionality, however it supports providing day of week number (#) or providing a week number.
+It currently doesn't support last day of month and last weekday functionality, however it supports providing the day of week number (#) or providing a week number.
-Rules can be provided in a form of list of integers, range (step will be counted), or None.
+Rules can be provided in a form of list of integers, range object (start, stop, and step will be used), or None.

 # Installation
 ```